 During the session the floor was given to pupils to ask Leesa questions around studying and working in engineering.
 Here are just some of their great questions and answers shared during the session:

-Leesa: Everything around you has some form of engineering involved in it – from your smartphone to your Fitbit, shoes and makeup.
+Leesa: Everything around you it has some form of engineering involved in it – from your smartphone to your Fitbit, shoes and makeup.
 Engineering involves taking ideas and turning things into reality.
 It is a really creative area to get involved in and is about solving problems and working as part of a team to do so.

 I studied computer systems engineering which covered both software, which is programming, and the hardware side, which is electronics.
 When I first went to university, I didn’t really know what I wanted to specialise in.
 There are lots of different engineering degree options out there, and some offer quite a general first year and then allow you to specialise after your first year.
 I think that is a really good option because you may think you know what you want to do but you’ve not really sampled [a type of engineering] in any great depth.